-For PCPs executed by a group of procurers, the R&D service contracts are awarded by the lead procurer and all selected tenderers can be paid by the lead procurer, or pro rata by each procurer in the buyers group according to their share in the total PCP procurement budget.
+For PCP executed by a group of procurers, the R&D service contracts are awarded by the lead procurer and all selected tenderers can be paid by the lead procurer, or pro rata by each procurer in the buyers' group according to their share in the total PCP budget.

-The PCP contract notice must contain information on the intended number of R&D providers that will be selected (minimum three) to start the PCP, the number of PCP phases and the expected duration and budget for each PCP phase.
-The PCP must cover the full PCP life cycle of solution design, prototyping, and original development including installation and testing of a limited volume of test series products/services in the procurers/end-users premises.
+The PCP contract notice must contain information on the intended number of R&D providers that will be selected (minimum of three providers) to start the PCP, the number of PCP phases and the expected duration and budget for each PCP phase.
+The PCP must cover the full PCP life cycle of solution design, prototyping, and original development, including installation and testing of a limited volume of test series products/services in the procurer's/end-user's premises.
 Each of the three PCP phases can be split up into further phases if appropriate.

-The following simplified and/or accelerated PCP procedures may be used: For PCP that require fast deployment29, one specific contract may cover both the second and third PCP phase.
-If less than two tenderers are capable of performing the R&D services in the EU Member States or Associated Countries (for security contracts, this may be restricted to the Member States), the phase 1 contracts may be awarded to a minimum of two tenderers.
+The following simplified and/or accelerated PCP procedures may be used: for PCP that require fast deployment38, one specific contract may cover both the second and third PCP phase; if fewer than two tenderers are capable of performing the R&D services in the EU Member States or Associated Countries (for security contracts, this may be restricted to the Member States), the phase 1 contracts may be awarded to a minimum of two tenderers.

-Procurers must avoid the use of selection criteria based on disproportionate qualification and financial guarantee requirements (e.g. with regards to prior customer references and minimum turnover).
-Functional/performance-based specifications must be used to formulate the object of the PCP call for tenders as a problem to be solved, without prescribing a specific solution approach to be followed.
-Evaluation of the tenders must be based on best-value-formoney criteria, not just lowest price.
+Procurers must avoid the use of selection criteria based on disproportionate qualification and financial guarantee requirements (e.g. with regard to prior customer references and minimum turnover).
+Functional/performance-based specifications must be used to formulate the object of the PCP call for tender as a problem to be solved, without prescribing a specific approach to be followed.
+Evaluation of the tenders must be based on best-value-for-money criteria, not just lowest price.

-The PCP process must be organised to avoidany conflict of interests, including in the use of external experts.
+The PCP process must be organised to avoid any conflicts of interest, including in the use of external experts.
 Providers cannot be beneficiaries in an action during which the PCP is planned or undertaken.

-The PCP process must require selected providers to locate the majority of the R&D activities, including in particular the principal researcher(s) working for the PCP contract, in the Member States or Horizon Europe Associated Countries30.
+The PCP process must require selected providers to locate the majority of the R&D activities, including the principal researcher(s) working for the PCP contract in particular, in the Member States or Associated Countries39.

 The PCP procurers must not reserve the R&D results exclusively for their own use.
-The providers generating results must own the attached IPR.
-The procurers must enjoy at least royalty-free access rights to use the R&D results for their own use.
-The procurers must also enjoy the right to grant (or to require the granting of) non-exclusive licenses to third parties, to exploit the results under fair and reasonable market conditions, without any right to sublicense.
-A call-back provision must ensure that, in case the providers fail to commercially exploit the results within a given period after the PCP or use of the results to the detriment of the public interest, including security interests, the procurers can require transfer of the ownership of the results.
-The procurers must inform tenderers of the right to publish public summaries of the results of the PCP project, including information about key R&D results attained and lessons learnt (e.g. on the feasibility of the solution approaches to meet the requirements and lessons learnt for potential future deployment of solutions).
-Details that would be contrary to the public interest, would harm legitimate business interests (e.g. regarding IPR protected specificities of their individual solution approaches) or could distort fair competition may not be disclosed.
+The providers generating results must own the attached IPR, and the procurers must enjoy at least royalty-free access rights to use the R&D results for their own use.
+The procurers must also enjoy the right to grant (or to require the granting of) non-exclusive licences to third parties, to exploit the results under fair and reasonable market conditions, without any right to sublicense.
+A call-back provision must ensure that, in case the providers fail to commercially exploit the results within a given period after the PCP, or use the results to the detriment of the public interest, including security interests, the procurers can require transfer of the ownership of the results.

-29 Especially where budgetary commitment for deployment is already available at the start of the PCP (fast-track PCP).
+38 Especially where a budgetary commitment for deployment is already available at the start of the PCP (fast-track PCP).

-30 For duly justified reasons of public security, this may be limited to the EU Member States.
+39 For duly justified reasons of public security, this may be limited to the EU Member States.